 Even though you could apply your existing skills or learn new ones, you choose to ignore or live with the situation.
-You do this either because it is not a priority for you to address it, or so that others can learn and develop their skills and competencies.
-By not engaging with it directly, the so-called ‘problem’ becomes an opportunity for you to improve your abilities to prioritise, delegate, or develop your team.
+You do this either because it is not a priority for you to address it, or so that others can learn and develop their skills and abilities.
+By not engaging with the so-called ‘problem’, it becomes an opportunity for you to improve your abilities to prioritise, to delegate, or to develop your team.

 - Remove your skills to somewhere else

-Here you choose to use the event as a trigger to move to a different role: perhaps one that has more meaning for you, that better matches your needs, or that will develop or reward you better.
-The so-called ‘crisis’ now simply becomes the final straw that nudges you into the opportunity of choosing a better way forward, and gives you clarity on who you are and what you want to do with your life.
+A final option is to choose to use the event as a trigger to move to a different role: perhaps one that has more meaning for you, that better matches your needs, or that will develop or reward you better.
+In this case, the so-called ‘crisis’ now becomes the event that nudges you to stop putting up with a situation that doesn’t serve you and instead choose the best way forward for you.
+Taking this decision goes hand in hand with gaining greater clarity on who you are and what you most want to do with your life.

 Are you facing a challenge today?
-Are you seeing it as a problem or as an opportunity to develop or expand your skills?
-How many options do you have under each heading?
-Which way forward is best for you now?
+Are you seeing it as a ‘problem’ or as an ‘opportunity’ to develop or expand your skills?
+How many options can you find under each heading?
+Which is the best way forward for you now?